 The shape and specifications of milling cutters and cutting tools for the two types of milling machines are different.
 Horizontal milling machines feature shorter and thicker tools capable of taking deeper cuts and removing more material than vertical milling machines.

-Vertical milling machines often use long cylindrical tools called end mills for more precise but shallower cuts on smaller workpieces.
+Vertical milling machines often use long cylindrical tools called end mills or dovetail cutters for more precise but shallower cuts on smaller workpieces.

 3. Cutting Specifications and Accuracy